The far reaches of the North Carolina mountains, nearly to the Georgia state line in the most distant corner of our state, is Percy's Christmas.

 Made in the U.S.A.

-"I'd be meaning to get rid of this for years.
-Now its yours."
+"I'd been meaning to get rid of this for years.
+Now it’s yours."
 Percy states as he waves the pipe in the air.
-"It belonged to my father, its Meerschaum.
-I think its worth about a dollar."
+"It belonged to my father, it’s Meerschaum.
+I think it’s worth about a dollar."

 He starts to hand it to me and then pulls it back.
-"Hold on, I'll wrap it for ya." barks Percy.
+"Hold on" barks Percy.

 He carefully places the pipe on the Christmas paper that moments ago held a fly reel.
 Percy folds it neatly over the pipe and then rolls the whole thing into a wad of crumpled paper.
 Handing the mess to me he says: "There I wrapped it up for ya."